justinmk3/aws-toolkit-vscode/CONTRIBUTING.md

 marketplace.
 It is a "micro-blog" for advertising improvements to users.
 It is the _primary_ way of communicating changes to customers.
 Please consider this when writing changelog entries.

-Mentioning low-level details like "function x now takes argument y", will not be useful, because it doesn't say what that means in terms of the user experience.
+Mentioning low-level details like "function x now takes argument y" is not useful, because it doesn't describe the _user experience_ impact.
 Instead, describe the effect from the user's point of view.

 > [!TIP]
 >
-> -   Describe the change in a way that is *meaningful to the customer*.
+> -   Describe the change in a way that is _meaningful to the user_.
 > -   Examples:
+>     -   ✅ `Faster startup after VSCode restarts`
+>         -   Startup is globally relevant, so this has enough context.
->     -   ❌ `Fix followups after hitting iteration limit` (missing context!)
+>     -   ❌ `Fix followups after hitting iteration limit`
->         -   Missing context: how will the reader know which feature this refers to?
+>         -   Missing context.
+How will the reader know which feature this refers to?
 >     -   ✅ `Amazon Q Feature Dev: Fix followups after hitting iteration limit`
 >         -   Context is given by the `Amazon Q Feature Dev:` prefix.
->     -   ✅ `Faster startup after VSCode restarts`
->         -   Startup is "globally" relevant, so this has enough context.
 >     -   ❌ `Remove the cache when the connection wizard is re-launched`
->         -   Code internals are not relevant to customers.
+>         -   Describes internal details.
+What is the impact for the user?
->     -   ✅ `Connection wizard sometimes shows the old (stale) connection`
+>         -   ✅ Improved version: `Connection wizard sometimes shows the old (stale) connection`
 >     -   ❌ `Update telemetry definitions`
->         -   Not customer-impacting.
+>         -   Not meaningful to users.
+>     -   ✅ `Introduced public listConnections() API for use by third-party extensions`
+>         -   In this case, the customer is a third-party extension developer, so the code interface
+>             is relevant.
 > -   To update an _existing_ changelog item, just edit its `.changes/next-release/….json` file, you don't need to re-run `npm run newChange`.
 > -   If there are multiple unrelated changes, run `npm run newChange` for each change.